Blog Post Categories

 Preparing for housesitters – Top Tips

-If you have invited housesitters into your home then you should try to get to know them first.
+If you have invited housesitters into your home then do make an effort to try to get to know them first.
 Sometime you can meet them and sometimes you have virtual meetings.
 Either way it is good to be prepared for their arrival.
 As the homeowner you will want to prepare your home too.
-Here are some top tips on how to prepare for your house sitters.
+Here are some top tips on how to prepare for your house sitters ahead of the housesit.

 Top tips – How to prepare for your house sitters